 Now: Greenhost even greener

 Sustainability has been part of the mission of Greenhost from the start.
 Recently we have set up a project group to think of new ways Greenhost can be more sustainable.
-The first success is that our data center has decided to switch to a greener energy supplier.
+The first success is that our data centre has decided to switch to a greener energy supplier.
 All our customers and websites are now fully running on Dutch wind energy.

 Read more details on how we commit on making Greenhost even greener.